theobald-software/kb.theobald-software.github.io/content/_ecs-core/cloud-scenario-for-SAP-user-account-creation.md

 - ECS Core as SAP integration platform
 - Nintex Workflow Cloud as workflow solution

-With **[ECS Core](https://theobald-software.com/ecs-core/)**, Theobald Software provides a connector which enables code and no-code SAP integration for cloud environments and solutions such as Office 365, Nintex Workflow Cloud, Microsoft Flow and many more.
+With **[ECS Core](https://theobald-software.com/ecs-core/)**, Theobald Software provides a connector which enables code and no-code SAP integration for cloud environments and solutions such as Office 365, Nintex Workflow Cloud, Microsoft Power Automate and many more.

 For this scenario, ECS Core in combination with **Nintex Workflow Cloud** (NWC) was used.
-NWC is a very sophisticated workflow solution for process automation in the cloud.
+NWC is a workflow solution for process automation in the cloud.
 Connectors to numerous other cloud applications are provided in NWC.

 ### How does it work? ###